 Each environment (except for Development) needs to have an instance of the TimeXtender Server Service.
 You'll need to modify the service to use the "Log-on As" service created in the previous step.
 (Please note: you will be unable to start the service until you 1.
 Assign the service user to the associated environment's project repository[step below] and create the associated environment(s) in TimeXtender. [step covered in the first video below])

-One instance of the TimeXtender Scheduler Service and TimeXtender Server service are installed when installing the Server version (as opposed to "client") of Discover Hub, so you may not need to create a new service.
-However, if you are running two (non-dev) environments on the same machine, you will need to create another instance of the server service.
+One instance of the TimeXtender Scheduler Service and TimeXtender Server service are installed when installing TimeXtender, so you may not need to create a new service.
+However, if you are running two (non-dev) environments on the same machine, you will need to create another instance of the Server service.
 To create an additional service: